Ramil-cyber/Ramil-Individual-Project-1/README.md

 ---

 ## Github Actions
-Tasks from the Makefile are automated using Gitlab CI/CD pipelines.
+Tasks from the Makefile are automated using Github CI/CD pipelines.
 The github worflows have following jobs that:
 - Run tests on the Jupyter Notebook, scripts, and library.
 - Format the code using **black**.
 - Lint the code using **Ruff**.